Double Trouble Studio

 Communication is the core of crisis PR, and in luxury branding, it requires a delicate balance.
 Transparency is essential for maintaining trust, but it must be delivered in a way that aligns with the brand’s tone and identity.

 The language used in crisis communication must be clear, respectful, and professional.
 It should avoid technical jargon or overly complex explanations.
-At the same time, it should not appear overly simplified or dismissive.

 Empathy plays an important role.
 Acknowledging the impact of the issue on clients or stakeholders demonstrates understanding and responsibility.
-However, this must be done sincerely.
-Generic or scripted responses can feel inauthentic.

 Another important aspect is control of narrative.
 While it is not possible to control all external discussions, the brand can influence the narrative by providing clear and consistent information.
-This reduces speculation and helps guide public perception.

 Communication in a crisis is not just about information.